Memory Lane Arcade

 Memory Lane Arcade was an arcade amusement park located in Frankenmuth, Michigan.
-It was opened on April 29, 1975 by Dennis Atkinson and his wife Irene.
+It was opened on April 29, 1975 by Dennis R. Atkinson and his wife Irene.
 It closed on November 28, 2004.
 It is notable for its collection of old-fashioned activities, including coin-operated fortune tellers, arcade games, roll-playing instruments and attractions.
 Many games were pretty cheap to play.
+Admission in the arcade was completely free.

+Apart from 100 years worth of penny arcades, the place also offered modern services including 3D movies, sports and computer games.
+In 1984, Atkinson won an Association de la Sommellerie Internationale award for the "Taito America Elevator Action Kit".
+By 1995, there was a trend that children were not getting their money's worth from playing games and winning prize.